Understanding the Difference of Sows and Market Pigs

 Sows vs. Market Pigs at SSR

 At SSR, we primarily harvest porcine materials from sows, which can give additional benefits to the co-products produced.
-Sows are stronger, bigger and more mature than market pigs, potentially giving their tissues advantages over younger specimens.
-Also, since sows are bigger than market pigs, the yields produced can be much larger, giving bigger harvests from fewer animals.
+Sows are larger, stronger, and more mature compared to the market pigs, potentially giving their tissues advantages over younger specimens.
+Also, their larger size allows for significantly increased yields, resulting in more substantial harvests with fewer animals.

 The creation of pig co-products and the harvesting of porcine materials provide an effective partnership between agricultural and scientific industries to promote the reduction of waste products while aiding in the creation of new research and medical materials.
 The successful collaborations in pig harvesting show that sustainability isn’t a far off dream, but an achievable goal.